Alison Forrester

 Group members

-Postdoc researcher: Dr. Lucie Caramelle France
+Postdoc researcher: Hussein Abuammar and Lucie Caramelle

 Research projects

 • ONGOING Identifying the cargo targets of ER exit site inhibitor Retro-2.
-Ongoing PhD thesis by Sharon Thomas.

 • ONGOING Visualization and quantification of protein trafficking : development of an imaging pathway for quantitative analysis.
-Postdoctoral research by Dr. Lucie Caramelle.
+Postdoctoral research by Lucie Caramelle.

 • ONGOING ER Exit Site Modulation and its Role in Cellular Homeostasis.
 Incentive Grant for Scientific Research (MIS) - FNRS.